Marmelodov/to-do-service-sp25/assignments/markdown_Marmelodov.md

 | Bold | \*\*double asterisks\** | **double asterisks** |
 | Bold and Italics | \*\*\*triple asterisks\*\*\*  | ***triple asterisks***    |
 | Strikethrough | \~\~double tildes\~\~  | ~~double tildes~~  |

+You can add `***` to the start of the line and get a horizontal rule such as this one.

 ***
 ### Lists: Numbered, Unnumbered, and Nested